 Some of these responsibilities required a great deal of labor.
-Are you beginning to see that what the person does and how much energy the person expends is not always the issue.
-What they are doing, and why it is being done is what matters with God, because that brings a right judgment to mind.
+Are you beginning to see that what the person does and how much energy the person expends are not always the issues.
+What they are doing and why it is being done is what matters with God, because that brings a right judgment to mind.

-Now, right in this context, did not Jesus permit His disciples to go through the field to pick and perform the simple preparations required in order to feed hungry men on the Sabbath?
+Right in this context, does not Jesus permit His disciples to go through the field to pick and perform the simple preparations required in order to feed hungry men on the Sabbath?
 I am sure that this did not occur every Sabbath, but on this unusual occasion it did, and He met the situation in the manner described.
 Mercy, brethren, is greater than the sacrifice of going hungry.

-What we are seeing then are reasons why the work performed is what matters.
+What we are seeing, then, are reasons why the work performed is what matters.
 It carries the greatest weight in making the judgment.
-What I want us to see is that Jesus is clearly showing that even the law of God contains room for interpretations, because the "black and white" appearing law does not cover greater needs in every situation that might pop up in six thousand years of man's history.
+Jesus is clearly showing that even the law of God contains room for interpretations, because the "black and white" appearing law does not cover greater needs in every situation that might pop up in six thousand years of man's history.

 Consider the proposition that we must not do work to earn money on the Sabbath.
 Right?
 Right!
-In this case, which is of greater importance?
-Working, or earning money?
+In this case, which is of greater importance, working or earning money?
 What does one do regarding income gained from profits earned on the Sabbath?
-In other words, profits that are directly tied to one's labors one did the other six days of the week?
+In other words, profits that are directly tied to the labors one did the other six days of the week?
 For example: wheat, barley, hay, and all vegetables and fruit—all farm-grown products—are continuing to grow and earn money for the farmer on the Sabbath.

 Matthew 13:10-13 And the disciples came, and said unto him, Why speak you unto them in parables?
 He answered and said unto them, Because it is given unto you to know the mysteries of the kingdom of heaven, but to them it is not given.
 For whosoever has, to him shall be given, and he shall have more abundance: but whosoever has not, from him shall be taken away even that he has.
 Therefore speak I to them in parables: because they seeing see not; and hearing they hear not, neither do they understand.

-I want you to apply this principle here to this working on the Sabbath by the unconverted.
+Apply this principle to this working on the Sabbath by the unconverted.
 One must be called of God to believe and obey His Word.
-Now how can one say the Sabbath-keeper is making the restaurant people work as his servants when he enters the restaurant and takes a meal?
+How can one say the Sabbath-keeper is making the restaurant people work as his servants when he enters the restaurant and takes a meal?
 He is not making the person work.
 Keeping the Sabbath is a voluntary act of submission to God by a believing person.